kostaskougios/spi/sql/Benchmarks.md

 Parquet: a columnar storage format , https://parquet.apache.org/
 ORC: an other columnar storage format, https://orc.apache.org/

-The tests were run using spark 2.3.1 on hadoop 2.7 on a 2 x 8-core Opteron 4386 with HDFS been stored in 4x 7200rpm disks.

 2 tables are created, one simulating page impressions (PageImpression class) and one for orders (Order class).
 The first one has 3 columns only where as the 2nd one has 9 and simulates a denormalized table: